-Advances in genetics and artificial intelligence promise to launch an era of "personalized medicine."
-Diagnostics and algorithms will help doctors distinguish between patients who are and are not likely to benefit from a treatment.
+treatment.
 Discussions of the impact of personalized medicine on treatment patterns and costs often proceed as if physicians will use information in a socially optimal manner.
-For example, proponents of personalized medicine claim that it will reduce health care spending (for example, PhRMA 2015) by identifying patients unlikely to benefit from costly therapies.
+For example, proponents of personalized medicine claim it will reduce health care spending (e.g., PhRMA 2015; Food and Drug Administration 2013) by identifying patients unlikely to benefit from costly therapies.
 However, physicians often face incentives to provide costly treatments.
 Further complicating matters, many tests do not definitively identify patients who will and will not benefit from a treatment.
-Instead, they provide another prognostic factor to consider alongside the standard clinical variables (Hunter et al. 2016).
+Instead, they provide another prognostic factor to consider alongside the standard clinical variables (Hunter 2016).

-In this paper we consider how physicians' incentives and information on patients' ability to benefit from treatment interact to shape treatment decisions.
-Using the standard physician-induced demand model, we show how the introduction of a test that predicts patients' ability to benefit from treatment will lead to an increase in the share of patients receiving the treatment when physicians face incentives to provide it.
+In this chapter we consider how physicians' incentives and information on patients' ability to benefit from treatment interact to shape treatment decisions.
+Using the standard physician-induced demand model, we show that the introduction of a test that predicts patients' ability to benefit from treatment will lead to an increase in the share of patients receiving it.
 Also, treatment rates for patients most likely to benefit from treatment will be more responsive to incentives.

-We evaluate the interaction between incentives and patients' ability to benefit using the case of intensity modulated radiation therapy (IMRT) for breast cancer.
+We evaluate the interaction between incentives and patients' ability to benefit using the case of intensity-modulated radiation therapy (IMRT) for breast cancer.
 Physicians differ in their incentives, based on whether they practice in a freestanding or hospital-based clinic.
-Patients differ in their ability to benefit from IMRT, based on whether the tumor is in the left or right breast.
+Patients differ in their ability to benefit from IMRT based on whether the tumor is in the left or right breast.
 Patients with left-side tumors are more likely to benefit from IMRT.

-A problem with studying the impact of personalized medicine tests on treatment in other contexts is that most are not routinely ordered.
+A problem with studying the impact of personalized medicine tests on treatment is that most are not routinely ordered.
 Thus, it is only possible to observe the impact of test results on treatment for a selected subsample of patients.
 In the case of IMRT, physicians observe tumor laterality for all patients.
-It is also as good as randomly assigned.
+Tumor laterality is also as good as randomly assigned in terms of being uncorrelated with education, income, or other factors related to patients' receipt of advanced technology.
 We can study how laterality affects treatment decisions without having to consider physicians' initial decision to obtain the information or its relation to other prognostic variables.

 We find that IMRT use is much higher among women treated at freestanding clinics.
 Physicians at freestanding and hospital-based clinics vary their use of IMRT based on tumor laterality.
-However, use of IMRT among patients with right-side tumors (low benefit) treated in freestanding clinics is higher than the use of IMRT among patients with left-side tumors (high benefit) treated in hospital-based clinics, suggesting that incentives exert a powerful influence on treatment thresholds.
-Also, consistent with theory, differences in the use of IMRT between patients treated in freestanding and hospital-based clinics are larger, though non-significant, for patients with left-side tumors.
-The implication is that the introduction of personalized medicine tests will not necessarily reduce costs, and decisionmakers should evaluate the potential impact and cost savings from personalized medicine tests in light of the incentives facing the physicians who will act on the information.
+However, use of IMRT among patients with right-side tumors (low benefit) treated in freestanding clinics is higher than the use of IMRT among patients with left-side tumors (high benefit) treated in hospital-based clinics, suggesting that incentives exert a powerful influence on treatment thresholds in this setting.
+Also consistent with theory, differences in the use of IMRT between patients treated in freestanding and hospital-based clinics are larger, though nonsignificant, for patients with left-side tumors.
+The implication is that the introduction of personalized medicine tests will not necessarily reduce costs, and decision makers should evaluate the potential impact and cost savings from personalized medicine tests in light of the incentives facing the physicians who will act on the information.

-In related work, Dinan et al. (2015) report that receipt of the 21-gene recurrence score assay, a test that predicts breast cancer patients' ability to benefit from chemotherapy, did not reduce the use of chemotherapy among breast cancer patients.
-However, only 10% of the patients in the sample received the test, making it difficult to independently identify the impact of the test because the physicians who ordered it may favor a more aggressive treatment approach.
+In related work, Dinan et al. (2015) report that receipt of the twenty-onegene recurrence score assay, a test that predicts breast cancer patients' ability to benefit from chemotherapy, did not reduce the use of chemotherapy among breast cancer patients.
+However, only 10 percent of the patients in the sample received the test, making it difficult to independently identify the impact of the test because the physicians who ordered it may favor a more aggressive treatment approach.